ShRoO0oM/handsomeIOS/README.md

 					<DT><A HREF="https://medium.com/flawless-app-stories/why-i-build-my-apps-using-texture-and-why-you-should-too-99587c73f278">Why I build my apps using Texture (and why you should too)</A>
 					<DT><A HREF="https://medium.com/@pmusolino/how-stackview-help-your-ios-app-to-be-more-dynamic-ca8b3f86c8ea">How StackView help your iOS app to be more dynamic – pmusolino – Medium</A>
 					<DT><A HREF="https://github.com/imanoupetit/Margins-And-Safe-Area#1">imanoupetit/Margins-And-Safe-Area: 13 examples with big coloured squares to understand margins and safe area in UIKit (iOS 11)</A>
+					<DT><A HREF="https://blog.usejournal.com/custom-uiview-in-swift-done-right-ddfe2c3080a">Custom UIView in Swift done right – Noteworthy - The Journal Blog</A>
+					<DT><A HREF="https://medium.com/@jamesrochabrun/advance-generics-to-create-reusable-ui-f0b8b8934895">Advance Generics to create reusable UI – James Rochabrun – Medium</A>
+					<DT><A HREF="https://www.raywenderlich.com/402-calayer-tutorial-for-ios-getting-started">CALayer Tutorial for iOS: Getting Started | Ray Wenderlich</A>
+					<DT><A HREF="https://www.appcoda.com/bezier-paths-introduction/">A Beginner's Guide to Bezier Paths and Shape Layers | AppCoda</A>
+					<DT><A HREF="https://medium.com/capital-one-tech/smooth-scrolling-in-uitableview-and-uicollectionview-a012045d77f">Smooth Scrolling in UITableView and UICollectionView</A>
+					<DT><A HREF="https://medium.com/capital-one-tech/boost-smooth-scrolling-with-ios-10-pre-fetching-api-818c25cd9c5d">Boost Smooth Scrolling with iOS 10 Pre-Fetching API</A>
+					<DT><A HREF="https://medium.com/halcyon-mobile/view-decoration-in-swift-4023a68be5d3">View decoration in Swift – The Halcyon Mobile Collection – Medium</A>
+					<DT><A HREF="https://medium.cobeisfresh.com/dealing-with-complex-table-views-in-ios-and-keeping-your-sanity-ff5fee1fbb83">Dealing with Complex Table Views in iOS and Keeping Your Sanity</A>
+					<DT><A HREF="https://medium.com/chili-labs/configuring-multiple-cells-with-generics-in-swift-dcd5e209ba16">Configuring multiple cells with generics in Swift – Chili Labs – Medium</A>
+					<DT><A HREF="https://www.raywenderlich.com/5960-text-kit-tutorial-getting-started?utm_source=mybridge&utm_medium=blog&utm_campaign=read_more">Text Kit Tutorial: Getting Started | raywenderlich.com</A>
 				</DL><p>
 				<DT><H3 FOLDED>Useful Swift articles</H3>
 				<DL><p>